notyumin/scripts-for-fun/README.md

 # Scripts For Fun
+A bunch of scripts I made for fun, and for learning.

-Scripts made for fun.
-For more info on each script, read the respective README in each folder.
+For more info, read the respective READMEs in each mini-project!